 Does auto insurance cover rental trucks?

-In most cases, your standard auto insurance policy won't cover moving trucks.
-If your coverage does apply to rental trucks, it likely excludes U-Haul trucks because of size and weight restrictions.
-Many credit card companies also provide rental car insurance coverage.
-But that excludes rental moving trucks.
+In most cases, your standard auto insurance policy won't cover moving vans or trucks.
+If your coverage does apply to rental trucks, it likely excludes moving trucks like a U-Haul because of size and weight restrictions.
+Many credit card companies also provide rental car insurance coverage, but that typically excludes rental moving trucks.

 So, if you don’t buy U-Haul-specific insurance coverage, you’re responsible for all damages to the truck.
-Not only that, but if you cause bodily injury or property damage to someone else, you’ll be on the hook.
-Check with your auto insurer if you don’t know what your coverage extends to before you decline U-Haul insurance.
+Not only that, but if you cause bodily injury or property damage to someone else while driving the U-Haul or moving truck, you’ll be on the hook.
+Check with your auto insurer if you don’t know what your coverage extends to before you decide to decline U-Haul insurance.

 What U-Haul insurance covers

-U-Haul insurance can cover your cargo, medical bills after an accident, and any damage you cause to the truck.
+U-Haul insurance can cover your cargo, medical bills after an accident and any damage you may cause to the rental vehicle, including a moving truck, van or pickup truck.
 You can add extra coverage to pay for damage you cause to other people and property.

 It’s usually not required to provide proof of insurance or purchase any policies from moving truck companies.
 Even though it's not required, you can get substantial coverage for around $14 to $28 for short trips, depending on where you’re renting the truck.

-SafeMove and SafeMove Plus include many of the same coverage types.
-The difference is that, along with the benefits provided through SafeMove, SafeMove Plus includes liability coverage.
-It’s recommended you purchase SafeMove Plus for all-around coverage if you’re taking your U-Haul on a long journey.
-Liability coverage is important for a long journey because if you are involved in an accident with your rented U-Haul, you won’t be responsible for paying for the other party’s medical bills or damage to their property.
+It’s recommended that you purchase Safemove Plus for all-around coverage if you’re taking your U-Haul on a long journey.
+For a shorter trip, the coverage offered by Safemove is worth it.
+Liability coverage is important for a long journey because if you are involved in an accident with your rented U-Haul, you won’t be responsible for paying for the other party’s medical bills or damage to their property up to coverage limits.